junxit/us-congress-bills-114/bill.md

     - **(A)** the books and records of the Board audited by an independent auditor at the end of each fiscal year; and
     - **(B)** a report of the audit submitted directly to the Secretary.
 - **(g)** *Prohibited activities*
-  - **(1)** *In general* Subject to paragraph (2), the Board shall not engage in any action to, nor shall any funds received by the Board under this Act be used to—
+  - **(1)** *In general* Subject to paragraph (2), the Board shall not engage in any program or project to, nor shall any funds received by the Board under this Act be used to—
-    - **(A)** influence legislation or governmental action;
+    - **(A)** influence legislation, elections, or governmental action;
-    - **(B)** engage in an action that would be a conflict of interest; or
+    - **(B)** engage in an action that would be a conflict of interest;
-    - **(C)** engage in advertising that is false or misleading.
+    - **(C)** engage in advertising that is false or misleading;
+    - **(D)** engage in any promotion, research, or education that would be disparaging to other construction materials; or
+    - **(E)** engage in any promotion or project that would benefit any individual manufacturer.
   - **(2)** *Exceptions* Paragraph (1) does not preclude—
     - **(A)** the development and recommendation of amendments to the order;
-    - **(B)** the communication to appropriate government officials of information relating to the conduct, implementation, or results of research, education, and promotion activities under the order; or
+    - **(B)** the communication to appropriate government officials of information relating to the conduct, implementation, or results of research, education, and promotion activities under the order except communications described in paragraph(1)(A); or
-    - **(C)** any action designed to market concrete masonry products directly to a foreign government or political subdivision of a foreign government.
+    - **(C)** any lawful action designed to market concrete masonry products directly to a foreign government or political subdivision of a foreign government.
-- **(h)** *Periodic evaluation* The order shall require the Board to provide for the independent evaluation of all research, education, and promotion activities undertaken under the order.
+- **(h)** *Periodic evaluation* The order shall require the Board to provide for the independent evaluation of all research, education, and promotion programs or projects undertaken under the order, beginning five years after the date of enactment of this Act and every three years thereafter.
+The Board shall submit to the Secretary and make available to the public the results of each such evaluation.
+- **(i)** *Objectives* The Board shall establish annual research, education, and promotion objectives and performance metrics for each fiscal year subject to approval by the Secretary.
+- **(j)** *Biennial report* Every two years the Board shall prepare and make publicly available a comprehensive and detailed report that includes an identification and description of all programs and projects undertaken by the Board during the previous two years as well as those planned for the subsequent two years and detail the allocation or planned allocation of Board resources for each such program or project.
+Such report shall also include—
+  - **(1)** the Board’s overall financial condition;
+  - **(2)** a summary of the amounts obligated or expended during the two preceding fiscal years; and
+  - **(3)** a description of the extent to which the Board’s objectives were met according to the metrics required under subsection (i).
-- **(i)** *Books and records of persons covered by order*
+- **(k)** *Books and records of persons covered by order*
-  - **(1)** *In general* The order shall require that manufacturers of concrete masonry products shall—
+  - **(1)** *In general* The order shall require that manufacturers shall—
-    - **(A)** maintain records sufficient to ensure compliance with the order and regulations;
+    - **(A)** maintain records sufficient to ensure compliance with the order and regulations; and
-    - **(B)** submit to the Board any information required by the Board to carry out its responsibilities; and
-    - **(C)** make the records described in subparagraph (A) available, during normal business hours, for inspection by employees or agents of the Board or the Department, including any records necessary to verify information required under subparagraph (B).
+    - **(B)** make the records described in subparagraph (A) available, during normal business hours, for inspection by employees or agents of the Board or the Department.
   - **(2)** *Time requirement* Any record required to be maintained under paragraph (1) shall be maintained for such time period as the Secretary may prescribe.
   - **(3)** *Confidentiality of information*
-    - **(A)** *In general* Except as otherwise provided in this Act, all information obtained under paragraph (1) or as part of a referendum under section 7 shall be kept confidential by all officers, employees, and agents of the Department and of the Board.
+    - **(A)** *In general* Except as otherwise provided in this subparagraph (B) trade secrets and commercial or financial information that is privileged or confidential reported to, or otherwise obtained by the Board or the Secretary (or any representative of the Board or the Secretary) under this Act shall not be disclosed by any officers, employees, and agents of the Department or the Board.
     - **(B)** *Suits and hearings* Information referred to in subparagraph (A) may be disclosed only if—
       - **(i)** the Secretary considers the information relevant; and
       - **(ii)** the information is revealed in a judicial proceeding or administrative hearing brought at the direction or on the request of the Secretary or to which the Secretary or any officer of the Department is a party.
     - **(C)** *General statements and publications* This paragraph does not prohibit—
       - **(i)** the issuance of general statements based on reports or on information relating to a number of persons subject to an order if the statements do not identify the information furnished by any person; or
       - **(ii)** the publication, by direction of the Secretary, of the name of any person violating any order and a statement of the particular provisions of the order violated by the person.
-    - **(D)** *Penalty* Any person who willfully violates this subsection shall be fined not more than $5,000, imprisoned not more than 1 year, or both.
+    - **(D)** *Penalty* Any officer, employee, or agent of the Department of Commerce or any officer, employee, or agent of the Board who willfully violates this subsection shall be fined not more than $1,000 and imprisoned for not more than 1 year, or both.
   - **(4)** *Withholding information* This subsection does not authorize the withholding of information from Congress.

 ## § 6.
 Assessments

-- **(a)** *Assessments* The order shall provide that assessments shall be paid by manufacturers with respect to concrete masonry products manufactured and marketed in the United States.
+- **(a)** *Assessments* The order shall provide that assessments shall be paid by a manufacturer if the manufacturer has manufactured concrete masonry products during a period of at least 180 days prior to the date the assessment is to be remitted.
 - **(b)** *Collection*
   - **(1)** *In general* Assessments required under the order shall be remitted by the manufacturer to the Board in the manner prescribed by the order.
   - **(2)** *Timing* The order shall provide that assessments required under the order shall be remitted to the Board not less frequently than quarterly.